Thursday, June 11, 2026

 GENERAL:

 - It's very important to me to set up and establish the more important fan characters here, instead of just tossing them in and acting like they were always around.
-Granted, you could find a few stories written by their original creators featuring said characters here and there, but finding bios or intro stories that actually answer the vital questions of who they are and where they come from was hard.
-Heck, these days, even harder because so many of the websites that hosted them have been down for years and years by this point.
-The fics/or the author's site has been lost to the sands of time.
+Granted, you could find a few stories written by their original creators featuring said characters here and there, but finding bios or intro stories that actually answered the vital questions of who they are and where they come from was hard.
+Heck, these days, even harder just because so many of the websites that hosted them have been down for years and years by this point.
+The fics/or the author's site have been lost to the sands of time.
 That's a major reason why I went "Well, I can just put an AU spin on these characters and go 'this is what they're like in my world.'"
 Makes things easier.

-Now, the old school RR fandom (as in the fans who were around way back in the beginning) was very different from modern fandom in several ways, including the fact that people were completely free to use OCs that didn't belong to them as long as they credited the creators in the fic itself.
+Now, the old school RR fandom (as in the fans who were around way back in the beginning) was very different from modern fandom in several ways, including the fact that people were completely free to use OCs that didn't belong to them just as long as they credited the creators in the fic itself.
 Nowadays?
 People crash out if you use anybody else's character because they believe you're trying to steal them.
 Yes, I'm speaking from experience.
 It's why I put the credits in the very first chapter.
 Granted, I always credit other writers, but this time I just made sure to put it up front in bolded lettering.
 Now, what thief does that?

 Personally, I have a very strong suspicion that these kinds of people actually want their OCs stolen.